Kristy Allen is no hobbyist beekeeper. Her Beez Kneez has multiple sources of revenue, and a pedal-powered invention is up next.

 While Allen initially wanted to go into farming, “I was really inspired by the way that bees work,” she says.
 “It’s an all-female run organization.
 They dance to communicate.”
 She read a book called “Honeybee Democracy” by Thomas D. Seeley, a leading researcher, on how bees make decisions collectively.
 “It blew my mind,” she says.
 While working as a bartender to make ends meet, Allen decided: “I’m gonna be a beekeeper.”

 Figuring out her business model would be the next challenge.
 When your livelihood is “dependent upon something that is dying or struggling to survive, it’s a pretty big gamble you’re taking,” she says.
-She also saw how difficult it was for her aunt and uncle to make a living — and she knew she’d need several different streams of revenue to make it.
+She knew she’d need several different streams of revenue to make it.

 She began that fall by selling her aunt and uncle’s honey via bicycle throughout Minneapolis.
 Because it was close to Halloween, she decided as a marketing gimmick to wear a bee costume.
 “I put on some striped socks, I got some pipe cleaners and some foam balls, and at 30 years old,” she pauses to laugh, “I dressed up like a bee and handed out business cards with honey samples.”
 It worked.
 Customers to this day include local restaurants, coffee shops and food co-ops who saw her cycle by in that getup.
 She dubbed her pedal-powered business The Beez Kneez.